TOPDyn/TOPDyn/README.md

 # TOPDyn: Python-based Topology Optimization procedure for time-harmonic vibration problems

 TOPDyn is a numerical procedure written in Python for academic purposes.
-The procedure is under development and is based on the works:
+The procedure is under development, focused on 2D-problems, and is based on the works:

 - A critical analysis of using the dynamic compliance as objective function in topology optimization of one-material structures considering steady-state forced vibration problems. https://www.sciencedirect.com/science/article/abs/pii/S0022460X18308563